-University of Louisiana at Monroe is a public, state school in an urban setting in Monroe, Louisiana.
-University of Louisiana at Monroe was founded in 1931 and now enrolls around 8,676 students a year, including 6,859 undergrads.
+University of Louisiana at Monroe is a public, state school in the city of Monroe, Louisiana.
+University of Louisiana at Monroe was founded in 1931 and the school currently enrolls around 8,565 students a year, which includes 6,670 undergraduate students.
 University of Louisiana at Monroe provides housing for up to 1,905 students.
-Most students live in off campus housing, and 90% of students spend their weekends on campus .
+Most students live in off campus housing, and 90% of students spend their weekends on campus.

 Interested in journalism or communications?
 University of Louisiana at Monroe students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Excited for Greek life?
-University of Louisiana at Monroe has fraternities and sororities.
+Thinking of pledging?
+University of Louisiana at Monroe has both fraternities and sororities.

 Planning to play sports?
 University of Louisiana at Monroe has many options for athletes.
 See them all and learn more about life at University of Louisiana at Monroe on the Student Life page.

 |2022 University of Louisiana at Monroe Facts At-A-Glance|

 There is no one way to define a "good" college or university.
 Admissions difficulty, admitted student statistics, tuition, and financial aid can all provide a sense of how selective a university is.

 Let's take a look at these factors to get a better view of what University of Louisiana at Monroe offers and if the college might be the right college for you.

 It is moderately difficult to get into University of Louisiana at Monroe.
 The acceptance rate at University of Louisiana at Monroe is 69%.
 Out of 5,068 applications received in 2022, 3,497 students were offered admission.